 As a society, we place a lot of trust in nursing home staff to care for our elderly and infirm.
 Unfortunately, this trust ends up being misplaced at an alarming rate.
 Nursing home abuse is a major problem in facilities across the nation.
 If you or a loved one suffered abuse from nursing home staff, you could be entitled to compensation.
+For more information contact our Kentucky personal injury lawyer.

 The abuse suffered in these cases is not always physical abuse.
 Victims can also suffer severe psychological abuse, along with abusers taking advantage of cognitive impairments to con victims out of money and property.
 It’s also true that not all nursing home abuse results from direct action.
 Neglect is one of the most common forms of abuse in these cases.